-John Adams, inventor and entrepreneur has been in concrete business for over 20 years and developed several curb machines for his construction business.
+John Adams, has been in concrete business for over 20 years and developed several curb machines for his construction business.

 In 1997 John embarked upon a new business in curbing.

-The original small machine that John had purchased had certain mould size restrictions.
+The original small machine that he had purchased had certain mold size restrictions.

 There are many variables between geographic areas, productivity of construction crews and labour costs however for the purpose of this scenario we use the average rate as provided by North American construction companies with an average labour cost of $35.00 (thirty-five dollars) per hour.